Proteins 101: The Ultimate Superfood You’re Probably Underrating!

 Don’t worry, in this article, we will learn what are they, the types, the recommended daily intake, and more.
 Let’s go.

 Proteins are macronutrients made of tiny compounds known as amino acids.
 They play different roles in the body.
-They are the major components of body organs like skin, muscle, bone, hair, nails, and more.
+They are important components of body parts such as skin, muscle, bone, hair, nails, and more.
 All proteins are not the same.

 Amino Acids Chain

-The amino acids chain is a combination of 20 amino acids attached to each other to make a protein.
+An amino acid sequence is a set of 20 amino acids that are linked together to form a protein.
 They are the building blocks.
 The amino acids sequence determines the unique three-dimensional structure of each protein and its specific function.
 They are classified into 3 categories.

 Essential Amino Acids

-9 essential amino acids cannot produced by the body.
+9 essential amino acids cannot be produced by the body.
 Therefore, we must get these amino acids from the diet for proper growth, repair, and normal functioning.
-Histidine, isoleucine, leucine, valine, lysine, methionine, phenylalanine, threonine, and tryptophan are considered essential amino acids.
+Histidine, isoleucine, leucine, valine, lysine, methionine, phenylalanine, threonine, and tryptophan are known as essential amino acids.

 They play important roles in the body such as building the complete proteins, producing enzymes and hormones, the immune system, healing wounds, and providing energy.
-They can not be stored in the body in large amounts.
+They cannot be stored in the body in large quantities.

 Non-Essential Amino Acids

-The other 11 amino acids are non-essential that the body can produce normally.
+The other 11 amino acids are non-essential that the body can normally produce.
 Alanine, arginine, asparagine, aspartic acid, glutamic acid, cysteine, glutamine, glycine, proline, serine, and tyrosine are considered non-essential amino acids.

 They do not need to be consumed through the diet while you are fit and ok.
 The body produces non essential amino acids by using simple molecules and processes of enzymes.